avoorhis/vamps-node.js/README.md

 Start the server:
   * npm start

-Install nodemon to keep from restarting server (after coding changes)
+Optional:Install nodemon to keep from restarting server (after coding changes)
   * sudo npm install nodemon -g

 Then run as: